 Artists-in-residence are selected on a competitive basis in the spring.
 For an application or answers to questions about the program, contact the Sheldon Jackson Museum Curator by calling 907-747-8981 or emailing Jacqueline.Fernandez-Hamberg@alaska.gov.

-The Alaska Native Artist Residency Program is underwritten by the Friends of SJM and is made possible with support from the Friends, the National Endowment for the Arts, and private donors.
-Individuals interested in donating to the residency program or sponsoring housing for the program should contact the Friends by calling 907-747-6233 or emailing friendsofsjm@gmail.com.
+The Alaska Native Artist Residency Program is underwritten by the Friends of SJM and is made possible with support from the Friends, the National Endowment for the Arts, Alaska Airlines, and private donors.
+Individuals interested in donating to the residency program or sponsoring housing for the program should contact the Friends by calling 907-747-6233, emailing friendsofsjm@gmail.com, or visiting the donation page.